Welcome to Southern Savers, where finding deals and steals is simple and rewarding!

 • Keep your dryer clean.
 Make sure to clean out the vent regularly and check all the hoses and tubes for lint, as well as the lint trap.
 When these areas are blocked, your dryer has to work harder, using more electricity (it’s also a fire hazard).
 You can also avoid the dryer altogether and use a clothesline outside to dry clothes if the weather permits.

 • Put a timer on your hot water heater so it only warms water when you are home and wanting to shower.
+Or consider upgrading to a tankless water heater that heats water as you use it.
+In many areas this is also eligible for tax rebate.

 Your other appliances can be energy hogs, too.
 It isn’t going to save you money to replace all your appliances with more energy-efficient ones, but if you end up needing to replace one, try to get one that uses less energy.
 Also, unplug appliances when you can (such as the TV, etc. when going on vacation).